Optimize the Largest Contentful Paint Image

 8. Self-Host the LCP Element

-To get the best performance out of your Largest Contentful Paint, you should always consider self-hosting the LCP element, especially if it's an image or other critical resource.
-Relying on third-party servers can introduce delays that are completely outside of your control, which can hurt your LCP and overall page performance.
+Self-host your LCP image.
+Relying on third-party servers introduces delays that are completely outside your control, which can hurt your LCP and overall page performance.

 Reduce External Dependencies: When your LCP element (like an image) is hosted on a third-party server, you're at the mercy of that server's speed, availability, and any additional round-trip times (RTT).
 Self-hosting eliminates this uncertainty, allowing you to serve the image directly from your own server, ensuring faster and more reliable delivery.